Skip to content

 I’m presently completing my habilitation project, Haunting the Developmental Sea, based on seven years of ethnographic research in the Indo-Malay-Philippine archipelago.
 This work explores the interplay of epistemic and infrastructural dependencies in semi-submerged landscapes, focusing on ghostly afterlives in the wake of littoral extraction, overbuilding, and abandonment.

-Previously based at the Leibniz Centre for Tropical Marine Research (ZMT), I taught anthropology and sociology at the University of Bremen (2015-2023).
+I was previously based at the Leibniz Centre for Tropical Marine Research (ZMT), where I taught anthropology and sociology at the University of Bremen (2015-2023).
 During this time, I co-led DFG, US SSRC and Leibniz-funded projects with collaborators across the Dutch Caribbean, Malaysia, Indonesia, India, the Philippines, Singapore, and Sri Lanka.

 My last transregional collaborative project, BlueUrban (DFG-funded, 2020–2023), examined how land reclamation, seawalls, and urban adaptation transform social relations between cities and seas in the Indo-Malay-Philippine archipelago.
 The focus was on modernist visions of floating infrastructural futures and their contested meanings for coastal communities, alongside the politics of oceanic privatisation and waterfront development.